 Many restaurants serve during working days a daily menu.
 Often you can choose from a few starters, a main and a drink.
 In some cases, they even offer a dessert.
 The prices of a Menú del Día variate, like the prices of restaurants, do too.
 But it is not uncommon to find a 2 or 3-course menu for around 8-15 euros.

 Another tip: Some restaurants only open after 1 pm, but you can enjoy your lunch till at least 4 pm.
 On our website, you can order an ebook with restaurants in and around Málaga for free.

 Tip 3: Cheap accommodation

-We would be thrilled if you are having your holiday in Andalusia at our place.
-Our holiday homes are spacious, in the summertime, you can join diner at the communal terrace a couple of times a week.
-You can bring your own drink to the pool (provided that it is in a plastic glass of course) and we could organise a grocery package on arrival, so you don’t have to bother shopping the first day.
+We would be thrilled if you were having your holiday in Andalusia at our place.
+Our holiday homes are spacious, in the summertime, you can join dinner at the communal terrace a couple of times a week.
+You can bring your drink to the pool (provided that it is in a plastic glass of course) and we could organise a grocery package on arrival, so you don’t have to bother shopping the first day.

 Besides that, you can order bread and if you forgot to go to the store we have an honesty bar where you can take a snack, a drink or some homemade products and pay later.

 A city trip is often expensive.
 Without noticing it, your money is spent.
 But if you plan your trip in advance, Málaga can be a cheap city trip.
 Sunday afternoon is an excellent day for spending the day in Málaga.
 Do you know why?
 Because on Sunday afternoons the admission to various cultural sights is free.

 This way allows you to get a good impression of the city and there is always some hustle and bustle going on.
 From 2 pm, some things from 4 pm, many museums and sights are free to visit.